igotsummeronmymind/Klimenko/git-how-to.md

-Open a new terminal window.
+bvahaha \Open a new terminal window.

 Type the following command and press Enter to start the SSH key generation process: